johnwcowan/r7rs-work/Dictionaries.md

 with an implementation of this SRFI.
 By using these procedures, a procedure can take a dictionary as an argument and make use of it without knowing its exact type.

+Note that dictionaries must still be constructed using type-specific constructors, as the required and optional arguments differ in each case.

 ## Specification